 Peppers

 Peppers are generally classified as sweet or hot, with the most common sweet peppers being large, blocky bell, banana, and Italian roasting varieties.
 Hot peppers vary in shape and size as well as degree of hotness.
-Heat level is measured in Scoville Heat Units (SHU), which ranges from about 1,000 SHU for Anaheim peppers to well over 1.5 million SHU for specialty hot peppers like the bhut jolokhia (ghost) pepper or Carolina Reaper.
+Heat level is measured in Scoville Heat Units (SHU), which ranges from about 1,000 SHU for Anaheim peppers to well over 1.5 million SHU for specialty hot peppers like the bhut jolokia (ghost) pepper or Carolina Reaper.

 Common hot peppers include Anaheim, jalapeno, serrano, and habanero peppers.
 Some peppers, such as paprika or cayenne, are commonly grown to be dried and ground into chili powders for seasonings rather than for fresh eating.